MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/searching-for-debugging-servers.md

 ---
 title: Searching for Debugging Servers
-description: You can use KD or CDB with the -QR command-line option to obtain a list of available debugging servers that are running on a network server.This list may include servers that no longer exist but which were not shut down properly -- connecting to one of these generates an error message.
-The list will also include process servers and KD connection servers.
-The server type will be indicated in each case.The syntax for this is as follows ms.assetid: 510d5f9a-cde8-4dc8-8e2f-80f84ad44fce
+description: You can use KD or CDB with the -QR command-line option to obtain a list of available debugging servers that are running on a network server. ms.assetid: 510d5f9a-cde8-4dc8-8e2f-80f84ad44fce
 keywords: ["Searching for Debugging Servers Windows Debugging"]
 topic_type: